DROUGHT IN THE PACIFIC

 The U.S. Drought Monitor (USDM) is updated each Thursday to show the location and intensity of drought across the country.
 This map shows drought conditions across Hawaiʻi using a five-category system, from Abnormally Dry (D0) conditions to Exceptional Drought (D4).
 The USDM is a joint effort of the National Drought Mitigation Center, USDA, and NOAA.

-The following state-specific drought impacts were compiled by the National Drought Mitigation Center.
+State-specific drought impacts can be found in the State Impacts database compiled by the National Drought Mitigation Center.
 While these impacts are not exhaustive, they can help provide a clearer picture of drought in Hawaiʻi.

 HAWAIʻI DROUGHT MONITOR